Chapter 9 Bayesian Statistics and Modeling

 In general, the coefficients \(\alpha\) and \(\beta\) are unknown and need to be estimated.
 The experimenter can rely on Bayesian statistics to find out the posterior distribution of the parameters \(\alpha\) and \(\beta\) along with that of \(\sigma^2\).
 For the rest of the subsection, we investigate a specific application of Gibbs sampling to the context of linear regression.

-\[\begin{align*} f_{\mathbf{X}\,|\,A=\alpha,\, B=\beta,\,\Sigma^2=\sigma^2}(\mathbf{x})=&\, \prod_{i=1}^n \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left( - \frac{\left( x_i - \alpha -\beta z_{i} \right)^{2}}{2 \sigma^2} \right) \\ =&\, \left( 2 \pi \sigma^2 \right)^{-\tfrac{n}{2}} \exp\left(- \frac{\sum_{i=1}^n \left( x_i - \alpha - \beta z_{i} \right)^{2}}{2 \sigma^2} \right), \end{align*}\]
+We begin by computing the likelihood function conditional on the parameter values: \[\begin{align*} f_{\mathbf{X}\,|\,A=\alpha,\, B=\beta,\,\Sigma^2=\sigma^2}(\mathbf{x})=&\, \prod_{i=1}^n \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left( - \frac{\left( x_i - \alpha -\beta z_{i} \right)^{2}}{2 \sigma^2} \right) \\ =&\, \left( 2 \pi \sigma^2 \right)^{-\tfrac{n}{2}} \exp\left(- \frac{\sum_{i=1}^n \left( x_i - \alpha - \beta z_{i} \right)^{2}}{2 \sigma^2} \right), \end{align*}\] which is the first building block to construct our posterior distribution.

 Then, we need a prior distribution, which could be informative, weakly informative, or noninformative.
 In this application, we select a prior that allows us to obtain each parameter’s full conditional distribution in closed form.
-Specifically, we use a normal distribution for \(\alpha\) and \(\beta\), and an inverse gamma distribution for \(\sigma^2\) with shape parameter \(\tfrac{n_{\sigma}}{2}\) and scale parameter \(\tfrac{\theta_{\sigma}}{2}\), where
+Specifically, we use a normal distribution for \(\alpha\) and \(\beta\), and an inverse gamma distribution for \(\sigma^2\) with shape parameter \(\tfrac{n_{\sigma}}{2}\) and scale parameter \(\tfrac{\theta_{\sigma}}{2}\), where \[\begin{align*} f_{A}(\alpha) =&\, \frac{1}{\sqrt{2\pi \tau_{\alpha}^2\vphantom{2\pi \tau_{\beta}^2} }} \exp\left( - \frac{1}{2} \frac{(\alpha-\theta_{\alpha})^2}{\tau_{\alpha}^2 } \right), \\ f_{B}(\beta) =&\, \frac{1}{\sqrt{2\pi \tau_{\beta}^2 }} \exp\left( - \frac{1}{2} \frac{(\beta-\theta_{\beta})^2}{\tau_{\beta}^2 } \right), \\ f_{\Sigma^2}(\sigma^2) =&\, \frac{(\theta_{\sigma}/2)^{n_{\sigma}/2}}{\Gamma(n_{\sigma}/2)} \left( \frac{1}{\sigma^2} \right)^{n_{\sigma}/2+1} \exp\left( - \frac{\theta_{\sigma}/2}{\sigma^2} \right). \end{align*}\]

-\[\begin{align*} A\sim&\, \text{Normal}\left( \frac{1}{n} \left(\sum_{i=1}^n x_i - \beta z_i \right) \frac{n \tau_{\alpha}^2}{n\tau_{\alpha}^2 + \sigma^2} + \theta_{\alpha} \frac{\sigma^2}{n\tau_{\alpha}^2+\sigma^2}, \frac{\tau_{\alpha}^2\sigma^2}{n\tau_{\alpha}^2+\sigma^2} \right), \\ B\sim&\, \text{Normal}\left( \frac{1}{n}\left( \sum_{i=1}^n z_i\left( x_i - \alpha \right) \right) \frac{n \tau_{\beta}^2}{\tau_{\beta}^2\sum_{i=1}^n z_i^2 + \sigma^2} + \theta_{\beta} \frac{\sigma^2}{\tau_{\beta}^2\sum_{i=1}^n z_i^2 +\sigma^2}, \frac{\tau_{\beta}^2\sigma^2}{\tau_{\beta}^2 \sum_{i=1}^n z_i^2 +\sigma^2} \right)\!, \\ \Sigma^2\sim &\, \text{Inverse Gamma}\left( \frac{n_{\sigma}+n}{2}, \frac{\theta_{\sigma} + \sum_{i=1}^n \left( y_i - \alpha - \beta z_{i} \right)^{2}}{2} \right), \end{align*}\]
+Proposition 9.4.1.
+Full Conditional Distributions of Bayesian Linear Regression Parameters.
+Consider a sample of \(n\) observations \(\mathbf{x} = (x_1,...,x_n)\) for which \[ x_i = \alpha + \beta z_{i} + \varepsilon_i, \] where \(\varepsilon_i\) is normally distributed with mean zero and variance \(\sigma^2\).
+The full conditional distributions of parameters \(\alpha\), \(\beta\), and \(\sigma^2\) are given by the following expressions: \[\begin{align*} A\sim&\, \text{Normal}\left( \frac{1}{n} \left(\sum_{i=1}^n x_i - \beta z_i \right) \frac{n \tau_{\alpha}^2}{n\tau_{\alpha}^2 + \sigma^2} + \theta_{\alpha} \frac{\sigma^2}{n\tau_{\alpha}^2+\sigma^2}, \frac{\tau_{\alpha}^2\sigma^2}{n\tau_{\alpha}^2+\sigma^2} \right), \\ B\sim&\, \text{Normal}\left( \frac{1}{n}\left( \sum_{i=1}^n z_i\left( x_i - \alpha \right) \right) \frac{n \tau_{\beta}^2}{\tau_{\beta}^2\sum_{i=1}^n z_i^2 + \sigma^2} + \theta_{\beta} \frac{\sigma^2}{\tau_{\beta}^2\sum_{i=1}^n z_i^2 +\sigma^2}, \frac{\tau_{\beta}^2\sigma^2}{\tau_{\beta}^2 \sum_{i=1}^n z_i^2 +\sigma^2} \right)\!, \\ \Sigma^2\sim &\, \text{Inverse Gamma}\left( \frac{n_{\sigma}+n}{2}, \frac{\theta_{\sigma} + \sum_{i=1}^n \left( y_i - \alpha - \beta z_{i} \right)^{2}}{2} \right), \end{align*}\]

 respectively, assuming the prior distributions mentioned above.